-Providing specific instructions for performing photo organizing and editing tasks requires that I feature specific software.
-In sections that cover file downloading, organizing, printing, and e-mail sharing, I selected Canon EOS Utility along with Canon ZoomBrowser EX (for Windows users) and ImageBrowser (for Mac users).
+Providing specific instructions for performing photo organizing and editing tasks requires that we feature specific software.
+In sections that cover file downloading, organizing, printing, and e-mail sharing, we selected Canon EOS Utility along with Canon ZoomBrowser EX (for Windows users) and ImageBrowser (for Mac users).
 These programs are part of the free software suite that ships with your camera.

-Rest assured, though, that the tools used in these programs work very similarly in other programs, so you should be able to easily adapt the steps to whatever software you use.
-(I recommend that you read your software manual for details, of course.)
+Rest assured, though, that the tools used in these programs work similarly in other programs, so you should be able to easily adapt the steps to whatever software you use.
+(Of course, we recommend that you read your software manual for details.)